 Add diced rotisserie or roasted chicken, pan-seared cod or other white fish, shrimp, chickpeas, or grilled tempeh to serve your vermicelli rice as a hearty one-pot dinner, or just enjoy this dish on its own as a light meal.
 It’s a flexible formula that complements other entrees as a side dish or can stand alone.

-You can make this dish vegetarian by using vegetable stock and base, and vegan by omitting the Parmesan cheese sprinkle at the end.
-Serve with a side salad, or a mezze spread of olives, roasted veggies, flatbread, and marinated feta, or all by itself.
+Serve with a side salad, or a mezze spread of olives, roasted veggies, flatbread, stuffed vine leaves, and marinated feta, or all by itself.
 However you pair your lemon vermicelli rice, I think you’ll love it!

-title image of a pot of pilaf and a serving bowl. text reads, "easy one-pot dishes lemon vermicelli rice pilaf with artichokes
+title image of a pot of pilaf and a serving bowl. text reads, "easy one-pot dishes lemon vermicelli rice pilaf with artichokes.

 Lemon Vermicelli Rice with Artichokes and Greens